Specialist Clerk II

 Applications must be in the possession of the Human Resource Services Department by 5:00 p.m. on the Last Day for Filing.
-Applications will only be accepted on-line.
+Postmarks are not accepted.
+Applications will only be accepted online.

-Under general supervision, to do the most difficult or complex clerical work, requiring the exercise of substantial initiative, judgment, and independence within the framework of County or department policies and procedures; and to do related work as required.
+THE POSITIONUnder general supervision, Specialist Clerk IIs do the most difficult or complex clerical work, requiring the exercise of substantial initiative, judgment, and independence within the framework of County or department policies and procedures; and to do related work as required.

-Incumbents of positions in this class perform duties requiring greater exercise of initiative and judgment beyond that of the lower-level Specialist Clerk I. The majority of the duties assigned must fall into the following category:
+Incumbents of positions in this class perform duties requiring greater exercise of initiative and judgment beyond that of the lower-level Specialist Clerk.
+The majority of the duties assigned must fall into the following category: